paul1278/nicetables/README.md

 Simple to use table-printer for console-applications.

 ## Usage
-Simple usage example with default dimensions (every column has the same width).
+Usage example with default dimensions (every column has the same width).

 ```js
 const NiceTable = require("./lib/NiceTable");